 Vacancies

-Compensation for each of these roles aligns with our pay-rates, complemented by an array of invaluable perks.
+Compensation for this position aligns with our pay-rates, complemented by an array of invaluable perks.
 These include our supportive team ethos, active participation in shaping organisational policies through our sociocratic framework, and the flexibility of enjoying five paid holidays during term time, along with two weeks off at each half-term break.
-Additional benefits are complimentary lunches and the opportunity to participate in our cycle-to-work scheme.

 Safeguarding statement